BetMGM Casino Launches Huge $250,000 Leaderboard Promotion in Pennsylvania

-BetMGM PA is wasting no time establishing itself as a market leader in Pennsylvania.
+BetMGM PA Casino is wasting no time establishing itself as a market leader in Pennsylvania.
 The operator has already made a big splash in The Keystone State and it does not look like taking its foot off the gas anytime soon, with one of the largest promotions run in the market so far.

 In total, the operator has earmarked $250,000 to be given out to the top casino players over the course of the next month.
 All money comes in the form of bonus dollars, but they only have a 1x wagering requirement in order to withdraw.